 Instructions for authors of articles to be submitted for publication in Psicoterapia e Scienze Umane should carefully follow the guidelines described in Italian on the web page "Norme redazionali" ["Instructions for authors"], and send the "Liberatoria" ["Agreement"] signed by the author(s) ("Information on the processing of personal data" is attached to this Agreement); this Agreement can be scanned and sent by e-mail.
 Authors who do not read Italian should personally contact the editor: Paolo Migone, M.D., Via Palestro 14, 43123 Parma PR, Italy, Tel./Fax +(39) 0521-960595, e-mail <firstname.lastname@example.org>.

 Below there are the instructions for authors in English concerning four important aspects: Conflict of Interest, Informed Consent, Statement of Human and Animal Rights, and Guidelines for the Choice of Keywords.
-These instructions follow the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" of the International Committee of Medical Journal Editors (ICMJE) of February 2006.
+These instructions follow the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals" of the International Committee of Medical Journal Editors (ICMJE).
 The journal Psicoterapia e Scienze Umane is member of the Committee on Publication Ethics (COPE): see Code of Ethics and COPE's "Core Practices" and "Ethical Guidelinesfor Peer Reviewers".